How Much Does It (Really) Cost To Build An App?

 While certain app builders outrightly let the users know the cost of associated with app development, the ones that claim to be free have some sort of hidden charges.
 Some may require you to have developer accounts for the app stores while others require a subscription if you want to unlock anything more than the basic features.

-If you want to successfully design, develop and launch a mobile app and expect it to yield results in the form of profits, investing in a team of dedicated developers or a mobile app development company is a good long-term investment.
+If you want to successfully design, develop and launch a mobile app and expect it to yield results in the form of profits, investing in a team of dedicated developers or hiring a mobile application development company like Arkenea is a good long-term investment.

 How much does it cost to make an app?